Skagger53/WebdriverFramework/README.md

 # Webdriver_Framework
  CMD framework for creating code with Selenium Webdriver

 WebDriverMain class provides many useful methods for more easily and safely executing tasks like looking for elements, interacting with elements, managing windows, and more.
-Includes various data validation methods.

 ------------------